 What kinds of films will we see after the pandemic ends?
-Predictions on emerging film trends from apocalypses to small budget character dramas.
+Predictions on emerging film trends after covid, from apocalypses to small budget character dramas.

 In my previous article on film after COVID, I explored what filmmaking might look like over the next few years.
 In this second article, let’s look at future film trends and subgenres that we might see in new features.
 The next article will be the final one in the series where I’ll share my thoughts about the future of film distribution.